 Later on, the inventor Davy made the first electric arc lamp in the world using the voltaic piles created by Alessandro Volta.
 Manufacturers used his design to produce light bulbs throughout the 1800s until Warren De La Rue built an efficient light bulb with coiled platinum.

 After Warren's invention in 1840, Joseph Swan created a light bulb that used carbonized paper filaments.
-Some years later, Thomas Edison built light bulbs with high electrical resistance, which were later widely used as commercial bulbs, suitable to generate a volume of light.
+Some years later, Thomas Edison built light bulbs with high electrical resistance, which were later widely used as commercial bulbs, suitable to generate a volume of light with an electrical charge.

 One of the interesting facts about electricity relates to our brains, which generate electric currents.
 The cells in our brains and bodies communicate through messages that create electricity.
 The neurons in our bodies have ion particles that move around in the outer cell membrane.
 These ion particles generate power when charged, and their movements cause an electrical wavelength.